SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-07-misconception-1-dependencies-are-caused-by-immutable-laws-of-physics.md

 ## Physical Analogies For Software Development (And Other Knowledge Work) Are Mental Traps

 The following false analogy is a quote from a *program manager* (project manager on steroids).
-It reveals the mindset of someone has learned to manage dependencies in physical work -- where they actually exist -- but has not written software in a modern way:
+It reveals the mindset of someone with tools to manage dependencies in physical work -- where they actually exist -- but has not written software in a modern way:

 > People who think that dependencies are just figments of old-style thinking should convince me by first putting on a shoe and tying the laces, then putting on a sock that goes between their bare foot and the tied shoe without removing the shoe.